 The methods assessed in Chapter 3 for long-range atomic calculations are used for molecular calculations of Yb dimer.
-Extrapolation to the complete basis set limit and exploration of atomand bond-centered diffuse function augmentations ensure basis set saturation, whereas core correlation is accounted up to convergence and X2C correction is used to correct for scalarrelativistic effects.
-The results achieved represent the state-of-the-art of CCSD(T) calculations, stressing on the importance of the diffuse basis component and insufficient accuracy of the standard large-core effective core potential.
+Extrapolation to the complete basis set limit and exploration of atomand bond-centered diffuse function augmentations ensure basis set saturation, whereas convergence with respect to core correlation is imposed and X2C correction is used to correct for scalar-relativistic effects.
+The results achieved represent the state-of-the-art of CCSD(T) calculations, stressing the importance of the diffuse basis component and insufficient accuracy of the standard large-core effective core potential.
 In accordance with the conclusions from the previous Chapter, accuracy loss of molecular approaches beyond 25 Å makes direct matching of atomic and molecular approaches not feasible.
-Thus, reconciliation of two approaches is achieved by means of a semi-analytical potential function, scaling the global potential semiclassically to the known number of vibrational bound states.
-Scaling this global potential to the known number of bound vibrational levels with ab initio data from slightly different molecular calculations bounds the dimer binding energy within the narrow $758 \pm 4$ cm-1 range.
-The difference between original and scaled binding energies exceeds 10%, showing that for a heavy dispersion-bound dimer the stateof-the-art ab initio potentials are still far from accuracy required in ultracold atomic physics, and, therefore, the need in their further empirical adjustment.
+Thus, reconciliation of two approaches is achieved by means of a semi-analytical function, scaling the global potential semiclassically to the known number of vibrational bound states.
+Scaling the potential to the known number of bound vibrational levels with ab initio data from slightly different molecular calculations bounds the dimer binding energy within the narrow 758 ± 4 cm-1 range.
+The difference between original and scaled binding energies exceeds 10%, showing that for a heavy dispersion-bound dimer the state-of-the-art ab initio potentials are still far from accuracy required in ultracold atomic physics, and, therefore, need further empirical adjustment.

 In the previous chapter, we showed that standard ab initio methods for molecular approaches are competitive with the state-of-the-art atomic approaches for the long-range dispersion interactions, providing that special care is taken on the basis set and correlation saturation and proper account of the scalar relativistic effects.
-This conclusion indicates the prospects of using the same methods to characterize global interaction potential at short and medium internuclear range and at long range, through dispersion coefficients.
-The ground state Yb dimer, Yb2, provides an ideal system for such a benchmark: it consists of two closed-shell atoms, for which the performance of accurate ab initio scheme has already been assessed in Chapter 3, exhibits non-negligible relativistic effects and arracted significant research attention in the past.
+This conclusion suggests to use the same methods to characterize global interaction potential at short and medium internuclear range and at long range, through dispersion coefficients.
+The ground state Yb dimer, Yb2, provides an ideal system for such a benchmark: it consists of two closed-shell atoms, for which the performance of accurate ab initio scheme has already been assessed in Chapter 3, exhibits non-negligible relativistic effects and has attracted significant research attention in the past.